 How to store and reheat

-To reheat palitaw, microwave for about a minute until soft and chewy.
-You can also do it on a steamer or in the toaster oven wrapped in foil.
+To reheat palitaw, microwave them until they are at least room temperature, or until soft and chewy.
+You can also reheat them in a steamer or in a toaster oven, wrapped in foil.

 Recipe FAQs

-Palitaw is supposed to be dense and chewy, so don't worry about overworking the dough.
-Glutinous rice flour does not contain gluten.
-The dough should be smooth and pliable, similar to Play-Doh.
+Palitaw should be dense and chewy, so don't stress about overworking the dough.
+Since glutinous rice flour is gluten-free, you won’t make it tough.
+The dough should end up smooth and pliable, kind of like Play-Doh.

-- Ube Kalamay: Sticky, sweet rice cakes made with glutinous rice flour, coconut milk, and ube (purple yam), giving it a distinct purple color.
+- Ube Kalamay: Sticky rice cakes made with glutinous rice flour, coconut milk, and ube or ube extract.
 It's often topped with latik or caramelized coconut curds.

-- Espasol: This cylindrical or rectangular rice cakes are cooked in a pan with toasted sticky rice flour and coconut milk, then coated with more toasted rice flour.
+- Espasol: Cylindrical or rectangular rice cakes cooked in a pan with toasted sweet rice flour and coconut milk.
+Ube Espasol is a variation with purple yam.

 - Biko: Glutinous rice cooked with coconut milk and brown sugar, then topped with latik.

-- Suman: Glutinous rice cooked with coconut milk and sugar, wrapped in banana leaves, then steamed.
+- Suman: Glutinous rice cooked with coconut milk and sugar, wrapped in banana leaves.
+Suman sa Lihiya is a variation infused with lye water, served with latik sauce.

 More about palitaw